On level line fluctuations of SOS surfaces above a wall: Random Walks in a half-space

 Combining the above with \cref{eqn:rwcones-85} and applying \cref{prop:rwcones-tau}, we find

 Combining this with \cref{eqn:rwcones-thm5-3-1,eqn:rwcones-thm5-3-2} yields \cref{eqn:rwcones-thm5-main}.

-The modifications of~\cite[Section~6.2]{DenisovWachtel15} required to obtain \cref{eqn:rwcones-thm5-zeroregion} are much simpler than those needed to obtain \cref{eqn:rwcones-thm5-main}. \Cref{eqn:rwcones-thm5-zeroregion} follows very similarly to the proofs of Equations 77 and 81 in~\cite{DenisovWachtel15}, and so we just highlight the main differences.
+The modifications of~\cite[Section~6.2]{DenisovWachtel15} required to obtain \cref{eqn:rwcones-thm5-zeroregion} are much simpler than those needed to obtain \cref{eqn:rwcones-thm5-main}. \Cref{eqn:rwcones-thm5-zeroregion} follows very similarly to the proofs of~\cite[Eqs.~(77) and~(81)]{DenisovWachtel15}, and so we just highlight the main differences.
 The main technical modification comes from the following, which adapts their Lemmas~27 and~28:

 for all $u, a, b \geq 0$.
 Indeed, note that \cref{prop:rwcones-tau} gives the bound